shellrow/nrev/README.md

-# nesmap-desktop
+# enmap
-Network mapper for discovery and management.
+Easy and Enhanced Network mapper for discovery and management
-`nesmap-desktop` is a cross-platform graphical `nesmap` frontend.

 ## Features
 - Port Scan